|Machine Capacity||17 Liter||12 Liter||10 Liter|

 Application of Vibratory Tumbler

-Vibratory tumbler is ideal for small parts deburring, polishing, cleaning, and burnishing.
+Vibratory tumbler is ideal for small item deburring, polishing, cleaning, and burnishing.

 The most popular application for tumble deburring machines is rock tumbling, jewelry polishing as well as bullet case refurbishing.